Signal passed at danger: Driver's reminder appliance

 The driver's reminder appliance (DRA) is an inhibiting switch located on the driver's desk of United Kingdom passenger trains designed specifically to prevent "starting away SPADs".
 The driver is required to operate the DRA whenever the train is brought to a stand, either after passing a signal displaying caution or at a signal displaying danger.

 Once applied, the DRA displays a red light and prevents traction power from being taken until the DRA is manually cancelled by the driver.

 Collision prevention systems

 Whilst the ideal safety system would prevent a SPAD from occurring, most equipment in current use does not stop the train before it has passed the danger signal.
 However, provided that the train stops within the designated overlap beyond that signal, a collision should not occur.

 Train stops

 On the London Underground (for example), mechanical train stops are fitted beside the track at signals to stop a train, should a SPAD occur.

-Train stops are also installed on main line railways in places where tripcock equipped trains run in extensive tunnels, such as the on the Northern City Line where the Automatic warning system and Train Protection & Warning System are not fitted.
+Train stops are also installed on main line railways in places where tripcock equipped trains run in extensive tunnels, such as on the Northern City Line where the Automatic Warning System and Train Protection & Warning System are not fitted.